wireapp/wire-server/docs/src/how-to/administrate/restund.md

 In addition, if there are any clients using the legacy endpoint, `GET /calls/config`, (all versions of all mobile apps since 2018 no longer use this) they will be served by the servers listed in the
-`_turn._udp.prod.example.com` SRV record.
+`_turn._udp.prod.wire.example` SRV record.
 This endpoint, however, will not serve the domain names received inside the SRV record, instead it will serve the first `A` record that is associated with each domain name in the SRV record.